rgera002/Fall-2024-Crystal-Team-CS411W-Website/team_bio.md

 Abigail Eagan is currently a full time student in my last year at Old Dominion University, securing an undergraduate degree in Computer Science.
-She also works fulltime running and managing a dessert shop.
+She also works full time running and managing a dessert shop.
 With an interest in desktop app development, she tentatively looks into creating custom apps to suit her unique interests and create an entirely personalized laptop.